ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 Hey There!
 Thanks for checking out the guide, I hope it really helps you.
 There are lots of links to other vendors, NONE of the links are affiliate links where I make any sort of money.
 Please feel free to reach out to [me](https://bsky.app/profile/ping-sec.bsky.social) on Bluesky with any questions or for clarifications.
 You'll find me lurking on the [TCM Security Discord](https://discord.gg/tcm) as PING.
-You can help make the guide a community-driven effort to lift one another up with your own projects and advice.
+You can help make the guide a community-driven effort and resource.
+It always feels good to help one another!

 > [!NOTE]
 > NOTE: This guide will be very photo heavy, so it may take longer to load for some users.
 It is also pointed more towards first-time builders and the experienced friends out there may be a little bored with the guide quickly.
 If you'd like some *other* reading material on the more complex, visit my good friend __0xBEN's__ site: https://benheater.com/